Observability - Keeping Business-Critical Applications Healthy

 Observability is basically composed of three components: monitoring, logging, and tracing.
 The monitoring provides details, when a defined service level or quality criterion has fallen short of.
 For this, the application developers define appropriate metrics which again are being provided directly from the application.
 In the logs, we find the error reports of each individual software component.
 They point out the place in the various services where the error occurs.
 Tracing allows us to identify the path a call has taken in between services bevor resulting in a problem.
 By means of correlation IDs, we are able to observe all this information together in a central dashboard.
 This way we keep the overview even in complex applications and quickly track the source of error.

-More than 200 customers put their trust in ConSol for IT & software
+trust ConSol for their IT & software

 Observability Tools

-For observability applications we favor open-source solutions.
+For observability applications we favor mostly open-source solutions.
 Compared with commercial solutions, there is no disadvantage at all.
 For many years now, we use open-source solutions with our clients as well as in our own productive employment.
 They also offer a truly remarkable range of functions.

 Prometheus is the de facto standard for cloud-native monitoring and alerting.
 It offers a simple configuration for where and how metrics can be collected.
 Most applications support the export of metrics to Prometheus.
 And there is also great support for exporting metrics to Prometheus for self-written applications in all common programming languages.